RichelleJi/RepoFetcher/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that shows how to get a development env running

 Install MongoDB